DependableSoftware2-0/SemanticTemporalFusion/01PaperOutline.md

 * Exploiting temporal redundancy in the data to get ~robust and~ reliable output with minimum computation.
 * Semantic fusion for the task of object picking with a manipulator having a tooltip camera.
 * Incremental Semantic fusion
-* Benchmarking uncertainty estimation methods with differnt uncertainty fusion method for the task of semantic fusion
+* Benchmarking uncertainty estimation methods  for the task of semantic fusion.
+* Benchmarking uncertainty fusion methods for the task of semantic fusion.

 ### Q5 What does the community still not know?